I have to admit, I’m pretty excited about this recipe.

 - 12.5 Grams White Granulated Sugar (1 Tablespoon)

 - 450 Grams Whole Wheat Bread Flour (3 Cups)

 - 7 Grams Fine Sea Salt (1 Teaspoon)

 - In the bowl of a standing mixer, combine warm water, yeast, and sugar.
 Stir until grains dissolve and let sit for 10 to 15 minutes until puffy.

 - In a mixing bowl, whisk together flour and salt (and vital wheat gluten).
 Add flour mixture to standing mixer.
+Add your butter and egg soon after.
 Mix on low with a dough hook until dough pulls away from and cleans the sides.